NikVogrinec/nikvogrinec.github.io/README.md

 ## Credit

-The project was made by @JAQLIV -> https://github.com/JAQLIV Thanks to him i managed to modify it and add my own assets
+The project was made by @JAQLIV -> https://github.com/JAQLIV Thanks to him i managed to modify it and add my own assets.